cosfer2804/Projects-Repository/CitiBike/README.md

 ### Analysis
 #### Overall

-First it was necessary to understand the overall.
+First it was necessary to understand the overall scenario.
 In the plot below we can see how the amount of trips worked over the years.

 <img width="1000" alt="Overall" src="https://github.com/cosfer2804/Projects-Repository/blob/main/CitiBike/SS/overall.png">

-In this plot we see that normally the renting drops during the winter (or cold weeks) and increase in summer or good weather days.
-Also, it’s possible to see that covid dropped the amount of the trips, specially in the first restrictions.
-Soon after, trips began to grow again, but in 2020 the amount of trips decreased by almost 5% compared to 2019.
+Also in this plot we can see that normally the renting drops during the winter (or cold weeks) and increase in summer or good weather days.
+Added to that it is possible to see that covid dropped the amount of trips, specially in the first restrictions.
+Soon after, trips begin to increase again, but in 2020 the amount of trips decreased nearly 5% in comparison to 2019.

 As we look at the "Trips by Day" chart, we see that in 2020 (with more strict restrictions for covid), for the first time trips on Sunday and Saturday were more popular than weekday trips.

 If we look at the users type the number of trips for casual users increased in 2020 and 2021.

-After these analyses, I decided to dig deep and try to understand the impacts of covid on the bike rental system.
-To do this, I analyzed the months of March, April and May 2019, 2020 and 2021.
-All the next installments are filtered with this time frame.
+Seeing these analyses results made me decided to dig deep and try to understand the impacts of covid on the bike rental system.
+To do this, I did an analysis of the months of March, April and May in 2019, 2020, and 2021.
+All the next installments are filtered with this time frame

 PS: The colors of the users type is going to be the same in 'the Average Trips Duration'.
 Dark blue for casual users and light blue for member users (those who annually pay for a membership)

 #### Station Growth
 In the gif below we see the growth in the number of bicycle stations over the years.